-This Working Capital Guide was created by Efficio’s team of working capital experts to help you navigate through a myriad of considerations and procedures – both simple and complex – all necessary to successfully overcome working capital-related business challenges faced globally in the era of COVID-19.
+This Working Capital Guide was created by Efficio’s team of working capital experts to help you navigate through a myriad of considerations and procedures – both simple and complex – all necessary to successfully overcome working capital-related business challenges faced globally.

 The global pandemic has impacted all aspects of the value chain of every company and industry – whether you are experiencing a business increase or decrease.

 Challenges and adjustments in our changing world

 Our businesses have been squeezed by revenue reductions, such as those imposed by the government guidelines on shop closures that severely affected the retail sector, in particular.
 Companies are faced with additional, necessary investments to ensure workforce safety, to procure better cleaning services, hard-to-source hand sanitizer and cleaning products, as well as major investment in communications technology to support millions of employees now working from home.

 Recent annual reports of listed firms confirm that Working Capital has been a key focus with an improvement of the Cash Conversion Cycle largely driven by Payables (see chart in guide).
 This has been achieved by tactical short term oriented actions, such as: